 Pumpkin seed oil is one of the most effective oils to support new hair growth.
 It is believed to block the effect of male hormones (DHT) on the hair follicle, reducing miniaturization typical to androgenetic hair loss in women.
 In addition, pumpkin seed oil also contains vitamin E and fatty acids that act as antioxidants and anti-inflammatory agents - improving scalp health.
 In one 2021 study on female pattern hair loss, pumpkin seed oil worked nearly as well as minoxidil foam in promoting hair growth.
-In this study, 30 women used Minoxidil for three months, and 30 more women used pumpkin seel oil.
-The researchers found that pumpkin seed oil reduced hair shaft width diversity, a sign for new hair regrowth.
+In this study, 30 women used Minoxidil for three months, and 30 more used pumpkin seed oil.
+The researchers found that pumpkin seed oil reduced hair shaft width diversity, a sign of new hair regrowth.

 Peppermint essential oil for improved scalp circulation